Arthur Thistlewood

 Arthur Thistlewood (1774-1 May 1820) was an English radical activist and conspirator in the Cato Street Conspiracy.
-He planned to murder the cabinet, but there was a spy and he was apprehended with 12 other conspirators.
+He planned to murder the cabinet of the UK parliament; however, a spy betrayed the plan and Thistlewood was apprehended with 12 other conspirators.
 He killed a policeman during the raid.
 He was executed for treason.

 Early life

 He was born in Tupholme in Lincolnshire, the extramarital son of a farmer and stockbreeder.
 He attended Horncastle Grammar School and was trained as a land surveyor.
 Unsatisfied with his job, he obtained a commission in the army at the age of 21.

 In January 1804, he married Jane Worsley but she died two years later giving birth to their first child.
 In 1808 he married Susan Wilkinson.
 He then quit his commission in the army and, with the help of his father, bought a farm.
 The farm was not a success and in 1811 he moved to London.

 Thistlewood was the nephew of Thomas Thistlewood (1721‒1786), a British-born slave owner and plantation overseer in colonial Jamaica.